hashicorp/terraform-provider-google/website/docs/r/firestore_field.html.markdown

 * `ttl_config` -
   (Optional)
-  If set, this field is configured for TTL deletion.
+  The TTL configuration for this Field.
+If set to an empty block (i.e. `ttl_config {}`), a TTL policy is configured based on the field.
+If unset, a TTL policy is not configured (or will be disabled upon updating the resource).
   Structure is [documented below](#nested_ttl_config).

 * `project` - (Optional) The ID of the project in which the resource belongs.